 Your review offers you a chance to catch up with what has changed - either in your own circumstances or in the financial world generally - and discuss things with your adviser.
 Where a Budget impacts you more than you would have liked, it's especially important to review the impact of this on financial goals and amend your financial plan.
-For example, your plans to protect your beneficiaries from a large IHT bill may no longer be sufficient once pension pots become liable for IHT.
+For example, if you have a sizeable pension fund, you may now need to protect your beneficiaries from a large inheritance tax (IHT) bill as pension pots are expected to become liable for IHT from 6 April 2027.
+This change may prompt you to think about using your pension funds to improve your retirement lifestyle, making use of the £3,000 annual gift allowance, giving regular gifts from surplus income (which are IHT-exempt), and / or taking out a whole-of-life insurance policy in trust to cover potential IHT liabilities.

 As much of the groundwork has already been done, a review meeting is likely to be shorter and easier to carry out than the initial advice.
-However, this might not be the case if there have been significant changes in your circumstances, like marriage or entering into a civil partnership, relationship breakdown or a substantial inheritance
+However, this might not be the case if there have been significant changes in your circumstances, like marriage or entering into a civil partnership, relationship breakdown or a substantial inheritance.